austinauyeung/C9/README.md

 - For precise clicks, you can use a) grid cursor mode or b) standard cursor with a low cursor speed and high cursor acceleration.
 - In the standard cursor mode, both numpad 5 and D-pad center can be used to initiate a long press and drag.
 It may be easier to use either the numpad or D-pad to initiate the long press and use the other pad to drag.
 - In the standard cursor mode, behavior at the edge of the screen can be set with `C9 > Standard Cursor > Screen Edge Behavior`.
-- If `C9 > Auto-Hide in Text Fields` is set, the cursors will hide when entering a text field and automatically restore either upon leaving a text field or pressing enter (to submit a text field).
+- Use `C9 > Auto-Hide in Text Fields` to auto-hide the cursor in text fields.
 The standard cursor's last position is saved upon restore.
+See [Settings](#settings) for more information.
   - Automatic restoration is cancelled if any cursor is manually activated while inside the text field.
 - In the grid cursor mode, quickly navigate to the center of any cell in the current subgrid by pressing that cell's number followed by quick, successive presses of numpad 5.
-- For both cursors, use `C9 > Developer Options > Use Physical Size` to choose whether or not the cursor extends over your device's status bar and navigation bar.

 ## Settings
 The following settings and `values` are available.